abhra0897/LameUI/docs/quickstart.md

 void lui_dispdrv_set_render_complete_cb(lui_dispdrv_t* dispdrv, void (*render_complete_cb)());
 ```

-Note: Commonly available lcd displays that we use with microcontroller have built-in GRAM, hence, the `render_complete_cb()` is not mandatory for them.
+Note: Commonly available lcd displays that we use with microcontrollers have built-in GRAM, hence, the `render_complete_cb()` is not mandatory for them.

 ### Read Inputs
 **3. `read_touch_input_cb`**